CSE237SP2022/project-jeanli-rohansanghani-mariamortari/README.md

 * For the final iteration, we intend on creating new user stories to the Hospital Management System such as but not limited to

-	* Implementing the appointment class
+	* Implementing the appointment class so the user can make appointments for patients in the system

 	* Search for a patient in the system

-	* Store and check patient's lab results
+	* Store and check a patient's lab results

 ### Is there anything that you implemented but doesn't currently work?